ImageMagick/Usage-Markdown/canvas/index.md

 The "`Shepards`" method uses a ratio of the inverse squares of the distances to each of the given points to determine the color of the canvas at each point.
 See [More Complex DIY Gradients](#gradient_complex) above for examples of how the mathematics is performed.

-It is a bit like having spotlights of color at each point which interacts with each other, as the light spreads out to a uniform average of all the given colors at infinity.
+It is a bit like having spotlights of color at each point which interact with each other, as the light spreads out to a uniform average of all the given colors at infinity.

 ~~~
 convert -size 100x100 xc: -sparse-color  Shepards \